eddymukasantt/my-app/README.md

- ## client application that connects to the web service, parses the response, and displays the time.
+ ## Client application that connects to the web service, parses the response, and displays the time.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).